-From late July 1789, thousands of peasants had run amok in the countryside, disrupting work, intimidating property owners and causing some damage.
-In the worst areas, peasants assaulted or chased away the owners of seigneurial rights, seized and burned feudal records and even burned down chateaux owned by noblemen.
-In most cases, these unruly peasants were responding to rumours that Royalist bandits or mercenaries were sweeping the countryside.
-The weeks of revolt and destruction in rural areas that followed became known as the Great Fear (French, Grande Peur).
+From late July, thousands of peasants had run amok in the countryside, disrupting work, intimidating property owners and causing some damage.
+In the worst cases, peasants assaulted or chased away the owners of seigneurial rights, seized and burned feudal records and burned down chateaux owned by noblemen.
+For the most part, these unruly mobs were inspired by rumours that royalist bandits or mercenaries were sweeping the countryside.

 News of this rural violence electrified discussions in the Assembly.
 The majority of deputies, predominately members of the bourgeoisie and liberal nobility, were concerned that the Great Fear might spread further and threaten property rights.